 Drool caused by allergies or sinus issues should be able to be alleviated by treating those issues directly.
 These problems could clear up on their own as the stimulants lessen or seasons change.

-Alternatively, you may elect to take medication to alleviate symptoms.5
+Alternatively, you may elect to take medication to help with symptoms.5

 Talk To Your Doctor About Other Options